mjkaul/Learning_AI/README.md

 Hence my interest in the combination of LLMs and knowledge graphs, or what Microsoft and others are calling "GraphRAG."

-I'm not a great coder; mostly just a technical writer.
-But I'll be sharing code snippets here from the various mostly Python-based AI/ML projects I'm working on.
-I try to annotate my code carefully to make sure I know what's happening where.
+I'm not a great coder; mostly just a technical writer starting from more or less nothing beyond some beginner-level Python & JS.
+I'll share my code snippets here from the various mostly Python-based AI/ML projects I'm working on—but be warned, things are gonna get messy.
+I do try to annotate my code carefully to make sure I know what's happening where.

 I'll also create a general glossary for all the terms I'm learning, and different collections of posts for the different books and projects I work through.